 From 1981 to 1988, a new source of funding opened up, in the form of government-sponsored programmes for people learning new skills of digital data entry and editing in return for a stint of work on the project, starting with three trainees and peaking at nineteen.
 This development necessitated changes in the way the project was managed; a new stage of pre-classification was introduced, where trainees prepared sections of classification for future work by more experienced editors.
 It also saw the beginning of bulk input of data, and coincided with one of the major developments of the 1980s, the increased use of computers for storage and manipulation of the data.

 The subject of computing had first come up in 1981 during talks with Oxford University Press about eventual publication of the project.
-It was made quite clear then that anything of such size and novelty could be printed only if it was handed over in electronic form, and the subsequent development of the the Historical Thesaurus database took place with that in mind.
+It was made quite clear then that anything of such size and novelty could be printed only if it was handed over in electronic form, and the subsequent development of the Historical Thesaurus database took place with this in mind.
 Following discussions with Glasgow University Computing Service, a database of 29 fields was designed and implemented by Alasdair Forsythe.
 Already in the late 1970s, Roberts and colleagues at the King’s College London Computing Centre had taken the first steps in computerizing the Old English materials, in order to provide a relatively small test corpus as a pilot study for the main project.

 Forsythe’s program proved robust throughout the entire period of data entry, but the rapidly moving pace of technology dictated further developments.
 Storage on the Glasgow University mainframe computer necessitated several changes of database, and the development of web technology opened up new possibilities for displaying and searching data.
 From the mid 1980s, work on developing versions of the database and data retrieval routines was carried out by Flora Edmonds, Joyce Farmer, Ann Miller, and Irené Wotherspoon.
 Edmonds continued in the role of database officer alongside expanded duties for the Department, with assistance from Jean Anderson and Alexander.
-In 2012 Brian Aitken arrived at Glasgow as Digital Humanities Research Officer for the School of Critical Studies, and worked on redeveloping the website and database for an increasingly web-centric world.
+In 2012 Brian Aitken arrived at Glasgow as Digital Humanities Research Officer for the School of Critical Studies, and worked on redeveloping the website and database for an increasingly online-first world.
 Administrative support was provided by Ian Hamilton.
-It should be said that the role of the computer for the first edition was largely restricted to data entry, storage, and retrieval, although in the final stages of that edition routines developed in house and by Oxford University Press proved useful in identifying and correcting certain inconsistencies in the data.
+It should be said that the role of the computer for the first edition was largely restricted to data entry, storage, and retrieval, although in the final stages of getting that edition to press new routines developed in house and by Oxford University Press proved useful in identifying and correcting certain inconsistencies in the data.
 For the basic work of lexicography – extracting meanings and organizing them into categories – human input, working with paper slips, was essential.
 The second edition, by contrast, is entirely digital, which saves on paper slips but introduces its own challenges.